goschtl/zope/keas.pbstate/trunk/src/keas/pbstate/README.txt

 Features Designed for ZODB
 --------------------------

+This package provides enough features for storing ProtobufState objects in ZODB, although without the keas.pbpersist package, the stored objects will still be wrapped inside a Python pickle, making them hard for languages other than Python to access.
+See the keas.pbpersist package for a straightforward method of storing ProtobufState objects in ZODB without using Python pickles.

-The _p_changed attribute, if it exists, is set to True whenever the protobuf changes.
-Here is the PersistentContact class, which has a _p_changed attribute.
+In ZODB, objects have a _p_changed attribute to indicate when they are dirty.
+The ProtobufState metaclass causes instances to modify the _p_changed attribute if it exists; it is set to True whenever the message changes.

+Here is a PersistentContact class, which has a _p_changed attribute.
+(We also define a FakePersistent base class in order to avoid depending on ZODB.)

     >>> class FakePersistent(object):
     ...     __slots__ = ('_changed',)